Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 Source: USDA Food Access Research Atlas

+Predominantly Black neighborhoods have 2.4 fast-food restaurants per square mile compared to 1.5 in predominantly white neighborhoods.
 Research across New York City found that exposure to fast food outlets around schools was significantly associated with the proportion of ethnic minority and low-income students.
-Block-by-block assessments found the lowest food environment scores in East and Central Harlem — areas with the highest proportions of Black and Hispanic residents and the lowest median household incomes.
+Block-by-block assessments found the lowest food environment scores in East and Central Harlem.
+Those areas have the highest proportions of Black and Hispanic residents and the lowest median household incomes.

 "This isn't about bad choices in your neighborhood.
 It's about which businesses were given permits to operate there — and which ones weren't."